slavvy-coelho/Web-scraping-using-Beautiful-Soup/README.md

 # Web-scraping-using-Beautiful-Soup
 Python notebook to scrape an html page and store it as a csv file.

+## Aim
+ This repo aims to help you work with Beautiful Soup for web scraping.
+It is an easy way to scrape an html page once you have inspected the layout and the html source of the page.
+The documentation can be found <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">here.</a><br><br>
 ## Task 1:
 Write a web scraper to extract the faculty information from this page: https://www.sfu.ca/computing/people/faculty.html.<BR>
  <B>(a) Crawl Web Page:</B> <BR>A web page is essentially a file stored in a remote machine (called web server).
 Please write code to download the HTML page and save it as a text file ("csfaculty.html")<BR>